Highland Lakes Road is a true adventure in Tasmania

 Highland Lakes Road is a pleasant driving experience in the Central highlands of Tasmania.
-The road is 128km long and includes asphalt and gravel sections, with steep climbs, hairpin bends, and ush forest and panoramic views.
+The road has steep climbs, hairpin bends, and lush forest and panoramic views.

-This road is usually open all year, but it can be closed anytime when the access is not cleared of snow.
+The road tops out at 1.212m (3,976ft) above the sea level.
+It is usually open all year, but it can be closed anytime when the access is not cleared of snow.
 The downside of the road's altitude is that the higher parts are prone to ice and snow.
 Only a small number of days each year are affected, and road closures generally don't last more than a day or two, but if you're in the area during winter or early spring it pays to keep an eye on the weather.